Sulfur Dioxide Scrubbers

 How does a scrubber work?

-During the combustion process the sulfur that is present naturally in the coal combines with the oxygen in the combustion air to form SO2.
-The SO2 is captured by bubbling the exhaust gas through a mixture of lime or limestone and water.
-This mixture reacts with the SO2 to remove it before the exhaust gas is released to the atmosphere.
-Duke Energy’s scrubbers are typically designed to remove 95 percent or more of the SO2 that is contained in the exhaust gas.
+Once sulfur is burned and produces SO2, the exhaust gas passes through the scrubber where a spray mixture of limestone and water reacts with the SO2.
+The reaction enables the SO2 to be removed before it’s released into the atmosphere.
+Duke Energy’s newer scrubbers are typically designed to remove 95 percent or more of the SO2 from the exhaust gas.
 The white plume that comes out of the stack is water vapor.

 What happens to the SO2 that is captured in a scrubber?